be-smals-thim/be-ebox-enterprise-integration-support/common/ReferenceData.md

 + Organisation and Application are defined in the 3 national languages (fr, nl, de), in the description of those parameters

 + Multiple message types can be defined, for the same couple of organization and application The messageType identifies the type of the message.
-A message type is defined with eBoxIntegration@smals.be when an institution wants to publish a new sort of message to e-Box (by means of an identification form).
-In addition that each message type is linked with an institution and a sender application, it is associated with a validity period, some security checks, and possible metadata, format of metadata included.
+In addition that each message type is linked with an institution and a sender application, it is associated with a validity period, some security checks, and possible business data, format of business data included.
+A message type is defined with [eBoxIntegration@smals.be](mailto:eBoxIntegration@smals.be) when an institution wants to publish a new sort of message to e-Box (by means of an identification form).

 + There is also the logo support of the organisation or application A logo MUST be a PNG, GIF, JPG or JPEG image on a transparent background.
 The small size proposed for the images (<100 pixels height = width) MUST be respected.